kotakasahara/IBiSA_tools/doc/source/tutorial.rst

   7820    K:1:3:5 K:6993:6935:6961
   7830    K:0:2:4 K:6993:6935:6961

 * The line begining with ">" is the header line.
-The cyclic phat "1" starts at 6010 and ends at 7830.
+The cyclic path "1" starts at 6010 and ends at 7830.
-* The resting state, K:0:2:4, is the most stable state in the trajectory.

 Converting states into characters.
 A cyclic parts transformed into a sequence::
 -------------------------------------------------------------------------